Pieta House: Centre closures and restructuring (2020–2026)

+In 2024, the independent TD Sean Canney expressed concern after the CEO of Pieta confirmed they intended to close the therapy centre in Tuam, which had been serving the community for eleven years and was funded through local fundraising efforts.

+In August 2025, Pieta announced a major restructuring programme aimed at saving approximately €3 million, citing an unsustainable financial position due to a significant decline in fundraising, rising operational costs, and broader economic pressures.
+The charity reported that fundraising had fallen by nearly 25% in recent years, and that the organisation had been drawing €2.5–€3 million annually from its reserves.

+In March 2026, Pieta confirmed that three centres — in Waterford, Athlone, and Tralee — would close their existing premises and move to a "co-located outreach model" within HSE Integrated Healthcare Areas, as part of cost-cutting measures.
+The Athlone centre on Sean Costello Street was given a three-month notice period with the landlord.
+Pieta described the move as delivering care in "more integrated, accessible and cost-effective" settings.
+Midlands MEP Ciaran Mullooly sought an urgent meeting with Pieta CEO Stephanie Manahan over the Athlone closure.
+The planned closure of Pieta's Waterford service centre prompted the local Darkness Into Light organising committee to cancel the 2026 walk in Waterford city.

 Services

-Prevention and Education

-Pieta developed a range of educational programmes aimed at promoting positive mental health and building resilience.
+Pieta provides educational programmes aimed at "promoting positive mental health and building resilience".
 Through programmes such as the Resilience Academy and Amber Flag, Pieta reached 193,373 students and community members in 2024.
 A total of 532 schools and organisations earned Amber Flags, and 98 schools participated in the Resilience Academy.

-Crisis support

 Pieta operates a 24/7 crisis helpline and text service, staffed by qualified counsellors and psychotherapists.
 In 2024, this service received 99,946 calls and texts.

-Intervention

-Pieta provides one of largest, specialised, counselling and psychotherapy services in Ireland.
-Pieta's counselling staff are required to be fully qualified and accredited with a professional counselling body in Ireland.
+Pieta also provides counselling and psychotherapy services.
+The charity's counselling staff are required to be fully qualified and accredited with a professional counselling body in Ireland.
 Up to 12 free sessions are available to individuals affected by suicidal ideation or self-harm and up to 30 free sessions are available to individuals bereaved by suicide.
 These services are available in-person, in any of the locations across Ireland, as well as virtually, by phone or by video.

-In 2024, Pieta delivered 51,493 hours of therapy to 6,919 clients, including 17,848 hours for 2,433 young people under 18.
-Services were provided in person (65% of appointments) and remotely by phone or video (35%).

-Postvention
+According to the organisation, in 2022, it "delivered over 51,000 hours of intervention and bereavement counselling and received almost 100,000 crisis support calls and texts".

 Pieta took over a Suicide Bereavement Liaison Service, following dissolution of the charity Console.
-This service provides specialist in-person supports to families bereaved by suicide.
+This service provides specialist in-person supports to people bereaved by suicide.
 Its Suicide Bereavement Liaison Service supported 526 households bereaved by suicide in 2024.